 Re-Book Salon Appointments: Stylists chairs will be so ready to greet you and make you feel confident and beautiful again soon, so if you had to cancel your appointment due to COVID19, reschedule now while there is room in the books!
 Policies for timing may differ.
 Some salons or spas are even taking advantage of this time to spruce it up for you – Uptown Curl just installed new hair dryers at each station and Just for Me Spa will be unveiling new LED light therapy lounge upon re-opening.

 Virtual Event Space Tours: There will be a day when we can gather again, so start planning for those rescheduled parties, anniversaries, graduation parties, birthday parties, corporate meetings, and life celebrations like weddings!
 You can tour 20 unique Stillwater event venues right from your computer.
-We just added tours of 4 new spaces as well: Lady Chateau Yacht, The Lumberjack Axe Throwing Bar, The Stills at Hotel Crosby, and The Serenity Room at Just for Me Spa.
+We just added tours of 4 new spaces as well: Lady Chateau Yacht, The Lumberjack Axe Throwing Bar, The Stills at Hotel Crosby, Party room at The Tilted Tiki, and The Serenity Room and Mineral Pool at Just for Me Spa.

 Plan your future Staycation: Stay with the US and closer to home with your summer and fall travel by discovering all of the fun sites right here in Minnesota.
 One of America’s Most Picturesque Towns is just short drive away, so plan to hit the road and take advantage of cheap gas prices.
 When travel restrictions are lifted you’ll have your Stillwater getaway all planned.
 Oh, you are such a smart planner!
 You know you’ll need an escape after being so cooped up.
 Our new hotels can’t wait to welcome you.